subhashmu/MONKEY-AND-COW-DETECTION/README.md

 ## INTRODUCTION

-• This project is based on MONKEY and COW detection model.
+• This project is based on MONKEY detection model.
 We are going to implement this project with Machine Learning and this project can be even run on jetson nano which our team at SparrowAi has already done.

 • This project can also be used to gather information about how many animals are crossing the Railway Tracks in a given time.

-• MONKEY and COW can be classified into whether they are standing close to railway tracks or are crossing them based on the image annotation we give in roboflow.
+• MONKEY can be classified into whether they are standing close to railway tracks or are crossing them based on the image annotation we give in roboflow.

-• MONKEY and COW detection becomes difficult sometimes on account of various conditions like rain, fog, night time making MONKEY and COW Detection harder for model to detect.
+• MONKEY detection becomes difficult sometimes on account of various conditions like rain, fog, night time making MONKEY Detection harder for model to detect.
 However, training in Roboflow has allowed us to crop images and change the contrast of certain images to match the time of day, lighting for better recognition by the model.